 To change the name and/or color of a campaign, head to your list of campaigns, tap the three horizontal dots at the top right of the campaign, and then tap Edit Campaign.
 Change the name and/or color of the campaign as needed and tap Save.

 Deleting a campaign

 To delete a campaign, head to your list of campaigns, tap the three horizontal dots at the top right of the campaign, and then tap Delete Campaign.

 📝 Please note, deleting a campaign will not delete the posts linked to that campaign.
 If you’d like to stop those posts from being published, you will need to delete those individually, either from within the campaign before you delete it, or from your queue(s).

 Tracking the performance of your campaigns

-For guidance on tracking your campaigns in Buffer Analyze, please head over to this guide.
+For guidance on tracking your campaigns with Buffer's analytics, please head over to this guide.